The primary indicators of Michigan's economic output continue to show steady improvement, but gaps in overall levels remain in key areas.

 In 2016, Michigan was improving or holding steady in 34 (nearly 70 percent) of the 50 indicators used to measure the cost of locating here and the value provided.
 However, Michigan's overall ranking remained in the bottom half of states on over half of the measures.

-Michigan's overall business climate has improved significantly but is still recovering.
+The perception of Michigan's overall business climate has improved significantly but is still recovering.
 Michigan’s business climate was considered the worst of all 50 states in 2009.
 In 2016, Michigan’s average ranking among the major business climate indices was 25, marking both tremendous progress and room to improve.

 Michigan’s tax climate is among the best in the nation.
 Michigan’s corporate tax climate continues to be ranked among the 10 best in the nation and the overall business tax climate is ranked 12th.

 Michigan government is generally smaller and costs less, but unfunded OPEB liabilities are larger.
 Total state and local government spending in Michigan is six percent lower than the peer average and 20 percent lower than “Top Ten” states.
 Michigan also has seven fewer government employees per 1,000 residents than peer states and nine fewer than “Top Ten” states.
-But Michigan's unfunded other post-employment benefits (OPEB) liabilities are 15 percent higher than peers and 25 percent higher than the “Top Ten.”
+But Michigan's unfunded other post-employment benefits (OPEB) liabilities are nearly 16 percent higher than peers and 25 percent higher than the “Top Ten.”

 Trends: Cost and Value Indicators 2015-2016